-Real data on Christianity's global spread, unreached peoples, and the remaining task.
-Every number on this page is sourced from peer-reviewed research.
+Real data on Christianity's global spread, the unreached peoples, and the work that remains.
+Every figure on this page is sourced from peer reviewed research, audited annually.

-Click any country to see details.
-Colors indicate estimated Christian population as a percentage of total.
+Click any country for details.
+Colours indicate estimated Christian population as a percentage of total.

 |---|---|---|---|---|